 The Bottom Line

 For voice specifically, that means claiming your listings on Apple Business Connect, Google Business Profile, Yelp, and Bing Places.
 It means keeping your business information consistent across every platform.
 And it means adding schema markup so AI systems can clearly interpret who you are and what you offer.
+And don't forget that a strong internal linking strategy helps AI recognize your comprehensive expertise.

 There's no shortcut.
 No secret registry.
 No single payment that unlocks voice visibility.